 Smart Error-Proofing with Connected Devices

-The best manufacturing solutions on the market allow robust automated validations by connecting the worker and the process with their shop floor devices, such as:
+The best manufacturing solutions allow strong automated checks by connecting the worker with their shop floor devices, such as:

-IoT Torque Tools: The work instruction platform connects directly to IoT-enabled torque equipment to automatically determine torque parameters, verify correct fastening, provide error-proof assembly procedures, and record torque data in real time for complete quality traceability.
+IoT Torque Tools: The work instruction platform connects to IoT torque tools.
+It sets torque values automatically.
+It checks correct fastening and guides error-proof assembly steps.
+It also records toque data in real time for full quality traceability.

-Pick-to-light: The work instruction platform communicates with PTL sensors and lights to prompt users and guarantee that the right component is chosen.
+Pick-to-light: The work instruction platform links to PTL sensors and lights.
+It guides users and ensures they pick up the right component.

 Label Printer: To ensure single-point data entry and remove inconsistencies between digital records and physical labels, the work instruction platform connects with label printing software to print labels straight from digital forms.